-If the colour sensor picks up a 0 or 4 this is a base unit.
-It will then put this as an input to the shift register.
-The output will trigger the sorter 1 turn mechanism.
+This is a base unit if the color sensor picks up a 0 or 4.
+It will then put this as input to the shift register.
+The output will trigger the sorter one-turn mechanism.

 Sorter 2 tracking

-If the colour sensor input is greater or equal to 2 and less than or equal to 3 this is a blue part unit.
-It will then put this as an input to the shift register.
-The output will trigger the sorter 2 turn mechanism.
+If the color sensor input is greater or equal to 2 and less than or equal to 3, this is a blue part unit.
+It will then put this as input to the shift register.
+The output will trigger the sorter’s two-turn mechanism.

 Sorter 3 tracking

-If the colour sensor input is, greater or equal to 5 then this is a green part unit.
-It will then put this as an input to the shift register.
-The output will trigger the sorter 3 turn mechanism.
+If the color sensor input is greater or equal to 5, this is a green part unit.
+It will then put this as input to the shift register.
+The output will trigger the sorter three-turn mechanism.

-The actual output from each of the shift registers will have to be experimented with during the testing of the program.
-In our case Sort1 bit V0:8, Sort2 bit V21:15 and Sort3 bit V33:7 was used.
+The actual output from each shift register will have to be experimented with during the testing of the program.
+In our case, Sort1 bit V0:8, Sort2 bit V21:15, and Sort3 bit V33:7 was used.

-Upon the leading edge of the sorter turners, the output for each of the colour sorting ramps will increment by one (+1).
+Upon the leading edge of the sorter turners, the output for each color sorting ramp will increment by one (+1).

-Will flash at 1 second intervals if product is jammed on the output conveyor
+Will flash at 1-second intervals if the product is jammed on the output conveyor

 Reset the counters back to zero.
 Move 0 into the associated word.
 MHR2 to MHR4